 Isam (One God) is greater than the kshara and greater and nobler than the Brahma.
 It is in all beings yet resides in them secretly, pervades all and encompasses the universe from all sides.
 True knowledge about this Being makes any person immortal.

 Yada pashya: pashyathe rukmavarnam kartharamisam purusham brahmayonim thada vidwan punyapape vidhuya niranjana: paramam samyamupaithi [From Mundakopanishad]

 The learned person who accurately perceives this golden, all powerful Isam (Soul), and It's birth canal (cradle) for everything which is the Brahma, that person becomes detached and goes beyond even all sin and virtue, and reaches the absolute sameness in everything, the One God.

-The Physics page - Stuff and style of the universe - an attempt to explain the enigmas in Physics
+The Cosmology book - Stuff and style of the universe

 C Radhakrishnan's Home Page